pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 There are all standard Django models.

 The package ``eventsourcing.infrastructure.django`` is a Django application.
-To use these models in your Django project, include the application by name in your list of ``INSTALLED_APPS``.
+To use these models in your Django project, include the application in your list of ``INSTALLED_APPS``.

-This Djanngo application at ``eventsourcing.infrastructure.django`` has database migrations that will add four tables, one for each of the sequenced item active record classes mentioned above.

 .. code:: python